 Since welding blankets serve as an excellent shield against heat and fire, it can also be used for many other applications.
 For example, a fire blanket is basically a light welding blanket and helps to prevent fires.
 Many people also buy a welding blanket to insulate their grill during cold weather.
 That way their grill keeps and stabilizes the heat longer and burns less fuel or pellets.

 We also heard people using a welding blanket to protect their wood deck or lawn from a the fire pit or grill.
-You can even make a bonfire on a good welding blanket, the grass underneath will be protected.
+You can even make a bonfire on a good welding blanket, the lawn underneath will be protected.

 It has so many different applications, the possibilities are endless.
 But it's very important to know which welding blanket you need for what purpose.